AseemWangoo/flutter_programs/README.md

 StepperWithForm.dart -> With the help of stepper functionality, created a form for entering details and onSave showing a dialog of entered details.

 GoogleSignIn.zip -> Using firebase, created sign in and sign out process with Google.
 Contains 2 files, main.dart(for displaying buttons) and Detail Screen.dart (for displaying data from firebase)

+MLKit.dart -> Start using Machine Learning to detect text from images.